VB Migration Partner

 '## AddImports CodeArchitects.AppFramework

-Include a reference to a .NET assembly in the VB.NET project being created.
+Include a reference to a .NET assembly in the .NET project being created.
 It is useful when the code you inject by means of InsertStatement pragmas requires a .NET assembly that isn’t automatically referenced by default, for example System.Data.OracleClient.
-The filepath argument is mandatory, must be an absolute file path, and must be enclosed in double quotes if it includes spaces:
+The argument is mandatory, must be either the assembly's absolute file path or the assembly's display name, and must be enclosed in double quotes if it includes spaces:

 '## AddReference C:\WINDOWS\Microsoft.NET\Framework\v2.0.50727\System.Data.OracleClient.dll